 Spares and indeed replacement units are generally not available from manufacturers for custom units, so refurbishment is often the only option.

 Firstly, the easier one.
-You have a Beneteau 40.7 from 1998, fitted with several Lewmar New Standard opening portlights, size 1.
+You have a Beneteau 40.7 from 1998, fitted with several Lewmar Mk 1 New Standard opening portlights, Size 1.
 These have hinge/latch fixings (what Lewmar term mouldings) which are bonded to the moving acrylic pane.

-Two problems; first, Lewmar won’t currently allow anyone else to bond fixings and second, there are two (official, actually four) versions of the New Standard portlight, Mk 1 1997-2000 and Mk2 2000+.
-The Mk 1 used fixings which were clamped to the outer frame, the Mk 2 used bolts (see this Blog post for details).
+There are three versions of the New Standard portlight, Mk 1 1997-2000, Mk2 2000-2007 and Mk3 2007+.
+The Mk 1 used fixings which were clamped to the outer frame, the Mk 2/3 used bolts (see this Blog post for details).
 The mouldings are not interchangeable and no Mk 1 mouldings now exist at the factory.
 Thus spare acrylics for Mk 1 cannot now be produced.

-But the good news is that Mk 2 units will fit as a straight swap.
-So for our Beneteau owner, no spares, but a complete replacement with Mk 2 units is supported and available, but you do have to buy the complete window (~£178+VAT for Size 1).
+But the good news is that Mk 3 units will fit as a straight swap.
+So for our Beneteau owner, no spares, but a complete replacement with Mk 3 units is supported and available, but you do have to buy the complete window (~£185 + VAT for Size 1).

-Secondly, the difficult one.
-You have a Najad 373 from 2003 (as one client has).
-A beautiful yacht crafted in Scandinavia to a very high standard.
-Fitted with custom portlights, similar in construction to Lewmar New Standard openers, with the same Mk 2 mouldings but slightly different sizes.
+Secondly, the difficult one turned easier.
+You have a Dufour 36 from 2003 (as one client has).
+A lovely craft fitted with custom portlights, similar in construction to Lewmar New Standard openers, with the same Mk 2 mouldings but slightly different sizes.

 On the face of it there are no refurbishment or replacement options.
 Ouch!